xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 ~~~

 results: contains for each answer the number of votes casted.
 In the example above 5 votes were casted for the first answer, and 7 for the second answer.
+whovoted:
-whovoted is null when catching up or when the question allows anonymous voting and the person who just voted did choose to vote anonymously.
-When not null, it contains the id of the person who voted.
+* is null when catching up or when the question allows anonymous voting and the person who just voted did choose to vote anonymously.
+* is false if the poll is now closed or has not yet begun.
+* When not null, it contains the id of the person who voted.

 ### authAndJoinResult